Jake’s Story: How I got a top ranking 99.95 ATAR by effectively tackling each subject

 A little about me

-I am somewhat of a mathematics, philosophy and literature enthusiast – an unconventional mix, I’m aware, but it works for me!
-I love nothing more than getting stuck into a good book.
-And, I have been known to spend a little too much time binging old sitcoms and analysing old films.
+I am somewhat of a Maths, Philosophy and Literature enthusiast – an unconventional mix, I’m aware, but it works for me!
+And, I have been known to spend a little too much time binge-watching old sitcoms and analysing old films.
 I adore spending time with family, friends and (perhaps most of all) dogs.

 Jake's puppy Jake’s High School Hacks_ Finding Joy in Your Year 12 Learning - My Pup!